memz13155n/blockiosweep/README.md

 works only for btc and litecoin...

-ooo, wait, just get the .tar.whatever file and unzip and follow as seen at https://www.youtube.com/watch?v=jw0l2Dwmi6g
+ooo, wait, just get the .tar.whatever file and unzip and follow as seen at https://www.youtube.com/watch?v=jw0l2Dwmi6g or at https://www.youtube.com/watch?v=pJm4jT7JsSM